-- It was possible to trigger an assertion failure by sending a specially crafted large TCP DNS message.
-This was disclosed in CVE-2020-8620. - ISC would like to thank Emanuel Almeida of Cisco Systems, Inc. for bringing this vulnerability to our attention.
-[GL #1996] - named could crash after failing an assertion check in certain query resolution scenarios where QNAME minimization and forwarding were both enabled.
+It was possible to trigger an assertion failure by sending a specially crafted large TCP DNS message.
+This was disclosed in CVE-2020-8620.

+ISC would like to thank Emanuel Almeida of Cisco Systems, Inc. for bringing this vulnerability to our attention.
+[GL #1996]

+named could crash after failing an assertion check in certain query resolution scenarios where QNAME minimization and forwarding were both enabled.
 To prevent such crashes, QNAME minimization is now always disabled for a given query resolution process, if forwarders are used at any point.
-This was disclosed in CVE-2020-8621. - ISC would like to thank Joseph Gullo for bringing this vulnerability to our attention.
-[GL #1997] - It was possible to trigger an assertion failure when verifying the response to a TSIG-signed request.
-This was disclosed in CVE-2020-8622. - ISC would like to thank Dave Feldman, Jeff Warren, and Joel Cunningham of Oracle for bringing this vulnerability to our attention.
-[GL #2028] - When BIND 9 was compiled with native PKCS#11 support, it was possible to trigger an assertion failure in code determining the number of bits in the PKCS#11 RSA public key with a specially crafted packet.
-This was disclosed in CVE-2020-8623. - ISC would like to thank Lyu Chiy for bringing this vulnerability to our attention.
-[GL #2037] - update-policy rules of type subdomain were incorrectly treated as zonesub rules, which allowed keys used in subdomain rules to update names outside of the specified subdomains.
+This was disclosed in CVE-2020-8621.

+ISC would like to thank Joseph Gullo for bringing this vulnerability to our attention.
+[GL #1997]

+It was possible to trigger an assertion failure when verifying the response to a TSIG-signed request.
+This was disclosed in CVE-2020-8622.

+ISC would like to thank Dave Feldman, Jeff Warren, and Joel Cunningham of Oracle for bringing this vulnerability to our attention.
+[GL #2028]

+When BIND 9 was compiled with native PKCS#11 support, it was possible to trigger an assertion failure in code determining the number of bits in the PKCS#11 RSA public key with a specially crafted packet.
+This was disclosed in CVE-2020-8623.

+ISC would like to thank Lyu Chiy for bringing this vulnerability to our attention.
+[GL #2037]

+update-policy rules of type subdomain were incorrectly treated as zonesub rules, which allowed keys used in subdomain rules to update names outside of the specified subdomains.
 The problem was fixed by making sure subdomain rules are again processed as described in the ARM.
-This was disclosed in CVE-2020-8624. - ISC would like to thank Joop Boonen of credativ GmbH for bringing this vulnerability to our attention.
+This was disclosed in CVE-2020-8624.

+ISC would like to thank Joop Boonen of credativ GmbH for bringing this vulnerability to our attention.
 [GL #2055]

-A new configuration option stale-cache-enable has been introduced to enable or disable keeping stale answers in cache.
-[GL #1712]
+- A new configuration option stale-cache-enable has been introduced to enable or disable keeping stale answers in cache.
+[GL #1712] - rndc has been updated to use the new BIND network manager API.
+This change had the side effect of altering the TCP timeout for RNDC connections from 60 seconds to the tcp-idle-timeout value, which defaults to 30 seconds.
+Also, because the network manager currently has no support for UNIX-domain sockets, those cannot now be used with rndc.
+This will be addressed in a future release, either by restoring UNIX-domain socket support or by formally declaring them to be obsolete in the control channel.
+[GL #1759] - Statistics channels have also been updated to use the new BIND network manager API.
+[GL #2022]

 - BIND's cache database implementation has been updated to use a faster hash function with better distribution.
 In addition, the effective max-cache-size (configured explicitly, defaulting to a value based on system memory or set to unlimited) now pre-allocates fixed-size hash tables.
 This prevents interruption to query resolution when the hash table sizes need to be increased.
-[GL #1775] - Resource records received with 0 TTL are no longer kept in the cache to be used for stale answers.
+[GL #1775] - Keeping stale answers in cache has been disabled by default.
+[GL #1712] - Resource records received with 0 TTL are no longer kept in the cache to be used for stale answers.
 [GL #1829]